Skip to content

 Writing Coach Megan Cohen is a white cis woman with a purple streak in her copper red hair.
 She stands in front of greenery outside on a sunny day.
 She wears a black shirt and smiles down at the camera looking confident and gently authoritative.
 Her skin is amazing even though she's middle-aged.

+Writing is a really great shortcut to making that happen.
 No matter what you write about (love, death, justice, your dog) you’ll end up caring more about it through the process of finding the words.
+The more we write, the more we’ll care.

 That’s why I coach.